smarter-project/documentation/README.md

 The demo can be deployed by using the terraform script on this repository [Terraform](terraform) and following the [readme](terraform/README.md).
 It is also described on the section "Deploy using terraform" below.

+## Deploy using terraform

+If you have an AWS account, a terraform script is available on this repository at [Terraform](terraform) and a [readme](terraform/README.md) describes how to use it.
+This script will allocate an AWS EC2 Graviton instance, install k3s and helm and install all the charts needed to run this demo.
+The only missing part is one or more edge nodes that the user needs to provide.

+## Step by step deployment

-## This demo makes the following assumptions about your environment if deployed using helm charts
+### This demo makes the following assumptions about your environment if deployed using helm charts

 In this guide we assume you have done the following:
 - You should have an installed InfluxDB and Grafana instance in a separate kubernetes cluster (cloud or local).